amarv7/Covid-19-Vaccine-Slots-Searching-App/README.md

-# Covid-19-Vaccine-Slots-Searching-App
+# Covid-Vaccine-Slots-Finder
-Covid-19 Vaccine Slots Searching App is the Javascript based application which can search the Covid Vaccine Slots available in particular State and district.
+Covid Vaccine Slots Finder App is the Javascript based application which continously search the Covid Vaccine Slots available in particular district.
 It will buzz the notification sound on slots availability.

 ## Steps:
 1. Download all the files below and keep it in a separate folder :-
 	1. index.html
 	2. loader.gif